Close

 There are five titles under the ADA that categorize the protections provided by area.
 The title that applies to cruise ships and other common carriers is Title III, Public Accommodations.
 Other privately-owned entities that must comply with Title III of the ADA include hotels, retail stores, restaurants, private schools, movie theaters, and sports arenas, among others.

-Standard for ADA Compliance on Cruise Ships
+What is the Standard for ADA Compliance on Cruise Ships?

-Cabin Accessibility on Cruise Ships
+Cabin Accessibility

-One of the most critical aspects of ADA compliance for cruise ships is the accessibility of their cabins, or staterooms.
-Each ship should have at least a few fully accessible staterooms that stay reserved for guests with disabilities to book.
-A fully accessible stateroom will have doors that are at least 32 inches wide to account for full-sized wheelchairs.
-They should also have some system for allowing ease in communication for those with hearing and sight disabilities, particularly in regard to the safety features and evacuation plans.
+One of the most critical aspects of ADA compliance for cruise ships is the accessibility of their cabins (staterooms).
+Each ship should have at least a few fully accessible staterooms that are reserved exclusively for passengers with disabilities.

-Service Animals on Cruise Ships
+Service Animals

 Service dogs are permitted on board almost all of the major cruise lines.
-However, the policies for permitting service dogs on board differ amongst the cruise lines, so it is important to look closely at the policies before making any assumptions.
-Many off-ship excursions and tours do not allow service dogs.
-These excursions, which are often run by third party companies, are not necessarily beholden to ADA requirements, especially if the cruise ventures to foreign countries.
+However, the specific policies for permitting service dogs on board differ among the cruise lines, so it is important to review them before making any assumptions.

-Just because a cruise ship originated in a different country does not mean that it is immune from ADA restrictions.
-If a cruise ship is operating in U.S. waters, it must comply with the ADA or else risk a civil suit and monetary penalties for each violation.
+If a cruise ship is operating in U.S. waters or docks at a U.S. port, it must comply with the ADA.
+Otherwise, it risks a civil suit and monetary penalties for each violation.
 “U.S. waters” technically applies to any area within 12 nautical miles of the coast of any United States land or territory.

 Foreign ships must also follow international maritime laws and guidelines.
 If a foreign ship’s obedience to the ADA would violate some other obligation or threaten ship safety, it is permitted to violate ADA requirements.
 These situations are rare, but they provide a defense that might be raised against you if you were to file a lawsuit, so it can be helpful to have your cruise ship lawyer familiarize you with these nuances.

-If you find that your cruise ship does not meet the regulations set forth by the ADA, you can report their suspected violations to the federal government.
+If you find that your cruise ship does not meet the regulations set forth by the ADA, you can report violations to the federal government.
 Cruise ships that violate the ADA face substantial fines for their transgressions.
 However, none of the money from those fines will go to the actual passengers affected.
-If you were injured due to ADA violations on a cruise ship, your best option for recovery is to file a lawsuit against the entity responsible for the violation.

 How Can ADA Guidelines Help You with Your Personal Injury Lawsuit Against a Cruise Ship?